Off-Grid Solar System Design: The Complete Guide to Load Calculation, Sizing & Component Selection

 Wiring and Overcurrent Protection

-- Fuses and Breakers: Install them between the solar array and charge controller, controller and battery bank, and batteries and inverter.
+- Install fuses/breakers between solar array and charge controller

 Grounding and Critical Safety Codes